thornoe/AtomSetup/README.md

 1. [Sublime Text](https://www.sublimetext.com/) is the oldest and most common of the text editors but has poor word-suggestions and updates are infrequent due to not being open source
 2. [Visual Studio](https://visualstudio.microsoft.com/) by Microsoft.
 One of many pros is that it allows you to edit Jupyter Notebooks outside of your browser

-Compared to the two above, Atom can have slower performance but offers the best functionality with GitHub when collaborating on a project.
+Compared to the two above, Atom can have slower performance but offers great functionality with GitHub when collaborating on a project.

 ## General installation of Atom:
 -   Follow the installation guide <https://flight-manual.atom.io/getting-started/sections/installing-atom/>